arc06e/SocialClubApp/README.md

 ## Description

-Welcome to the ClubHouse!
+Welcome to The ClubHouse - an online platform for bringing people together.
+Whether it's connecting with people in your local community or online, The ClubHouse provides a simple, easy-to-use interface for scheduling events or establishing clubs with people who share your interests or hobbies.

+## Origin

 I built this MVC ASP.NET Core app in .NET 6 in order to better acquaint myself with ASP.NET Core's Identity Framework.
 It is a web app that allows users to create and manage social clubs and events in their area devoted to their shared interests.
 Through designing and building this app, I was able to learn about key features of the Identity Framework--such as authentication and authorization--and the ways in which you can restrict user access to parts of the app through assigning roles and claims in order to create a more secure app.

 ## Current Features
+* General
+ * Allows users to create and manage an account.
+ * Ability to establish and maintain clubs.
+ * Ability to schedule and modify events.

+* Technical
  * Seeds database with sample data to demonstrate app's key features.
  * Identity membership system:
    * Allows you to manage users, roles, and claims.
      * Utilizes role-and-claim-based authorization to determine which users can access which pages and alter db data.
  * CRUD functionality:
    * Allows users with appropriate authorization to create, read, update, and delete clubs and events.
    * Allows users with appropriate authorization to create, read, update, and delete  users, claims, and roles.
  * Pleasant UI experience:
    * Easy-to-read and clearly defined web pages to help users navigate the application and use its intended features.
    * Utilizes model validation to ensure users receive detailed feedback to promptly resolve any user input errors or other unintended disruptions.
  * Repository Design Pattern:
    * Separates the database access code from the controller action methods in order to implement more loosely-coupled code and reduce code duplication.

 ## Intended Improvements